stigvoss/docker-reverse-proxy/README.md

 # Generic Reverse Proxy with HTTPS for Docker

-Example of a generic docker-compose nginx reverse proxy with Let's Encrypt companion.
+Template for a generic docker-compose nginx reverse proxy with Let's Encrypt companion and an example of how to connect other composes to the reverse proxy.

 ## Requirements
 * docker-compose.yml in version 3.5 (or higher)